babybuddy/babybuddy/docs/DEPLOYMENT.md

 # Deployment
 [Back to Table of Contents](/docs/TOC.md)

-The default user name and password for Baby Buddy is `admin`/`admin`.
-For any deployment, **log in and change the default admin password immediately**.
+The default username and password for Baby Buddy is `admin`/`admin`.
+For any deployment, **log in and change the default password immediately**.

 Many of Baby Buddy's configuration settings can be controlled using environment variables - see [Configuration](/docs/CONFIGURATION.md) for detailed information.